Walmart will finally stop locking up hair products aimed at African Americans

 Walmart is no longer keeping African American haircare products locked up.

-“We have made the decision to discontinue placing multicultural hair care and beauty products in locked cases,” the company said in a statement, according to multiple reports.
+“”We’re sensitive to the issue and understand the concerns raised by our customers and members of the community and have made the decision to discontinue placing multicultural hair care and beauty products—a practice in place in about a dozen of our 4,700 stores nationwide—in locked cases,” the company said in a statement.

-Many of its stores have been displaying these items in locked glass cases, though that’s not done by some other national chains carrying similar merchandise, such as fellow big-box retailers, supermarkets, and drugstores.
+This is not done by some other national chains carrying similar merchandise, such as fellow big-box retailers, supermarkets, and drugstores.

-We reached out to Walmart for comment and will update if we hear back.

 Two years ago, a Walmart customer sued the big-box chain for keeping African American toiletries under lock and key, claiming racial discrimination.
 At the time, the company said that certain items are more likely to be shoplifted and that stores decide how to display their merchandise.